SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 In terms that ninja actually do understand, this creates a large sphere-shaped vacuum, which is then launched forwards.
 Anyone who comes in contact with the vacuum is sucked inside, and then either slammed against either the first solid object it encounters or just hit by what amounts to a wall of high-velocity air from every direction as the chakra in the technique dissipates and the technique collapses on them.

 Chakra: 46
-Damage: 5d6\*10
+Damage: 6d6\*10
-Accuracy: \+3
+Accuracy: \+2
-Range: 20
-Area: 10
-Special: Stun 15
+Line: 10, 30
 Speed: 12
 Seal Speed: 28
+Special: Stun 15

-Tags: Blunt, Projectile, AoE
+Tags: Attack, AoE, Blunt, Fan

 Effects:
-In addition to targeting anyone in its area, anyone between the user and its eventual destination is also a target.
 Shinkuu Taigyoku is unblockable, and enemies do not receive the benefit of partial defense against it.
-Anyone hit is knocked back to the far end of its range.
-Shinkuu Taigyoku inflicts Blunt wounds, and the severity of any wounds it inflicts is increased by one category (minor to major, severe to critical, and so forth).
+The severity of any wounds it inflicts is increased by one category (minor to major, severe to critical, and so forth) and anyone hit is knocked back to the far end of its range.

 ### **Fuuton: Kitakaze \- Wind Release: The North Wind**